Dodging DeepFake Detection via Implicit Spatial-Domain Notch Filtering

 \subsubsection{Fake detection methods}

 Existing fake detection methods largely fall into 3 categories.
-For each category, we choose one state-of-the-art fake detection method.
-For fingerprint-based, image-based and spectrum-based method, we select GANFingerprint \cite{yu2019attributing}, CNNDetector \cite{wang2020cnn}, and DCTA \cite{frank2020leveraging}, respectively. \cite{yu2019attributing} is the latest work using fingerprint.
+For each category, we choose one representative fake detection method.
+For fingerprint-based, image-based and spectrum-based methods, we select GANFingerprint \cite{yu2019attributing}, CNNDetector \cite{wang2020cnn}, and DCTA \cite{frank2020leveraging}, respectively. \cite{yu2019attributing} is the latest work using fingerprint.
 CNNDetector \cite{wang2020cnn} detects a large number of GANs, which is suitable for testing the effectiveness of our method on different GANs.
-For spectrum-based methods, DCTA and $F^{3}$-Net \cite{qian2020thinking} are the latest work.
-They share similar theory.
-Thus we choose DCTA as the target to evaluate our method.
+For spectrum-based methods, DCTA is popular and outstanding.